vusec/inspectre-gadget/README.md

 ### Tests

-The `test_cases` folder contains some samples that can be used to test the behavior of the scanner in specific situations.
+The `tests` folder contains some samples that can be used to test the behavior of the scanner in specific situations.

-You can run all tests with `cd test_cases && ./run-all.sh`.
+You can run all tests with `cd tests && ./run-all.sh`.

 ### Linux Kernel Experiment